resilient-swarms/ASVLite/README.md

 # ASVLite

 ## Introduction
-ASVLite is a simulator that provides high fidelity and computationally efficient model of ocean waves and dynamics of marine surface vehicles in waves.
-The simulator is ideal for applications requiring high run-time performance, such as with simulation of a swarm of autonomous marine vehicles, or in developing optimal vehicle control strategies using reinforcement learning techniques.
-ASVLite also has a low computational overhead making it ideal for onboard simulation for applications such as online learning for adaptation to changes in the environment.
+ASVLite is a simulator that provides a computationally efficient model of ocean waves and dynamics of marine surface vehicles in waves.
+The simulator is ideal for applications requiring high run-time performance, such as simulation of a swarm of autonomous marine vehicles or developing optimal vehicle control strategies using reinforcement learning techniques.
+ASVLite also has a low computational overhead making it ideal for on-board simulation for applications such as online learning for adaptation to changes in the environment.
+When simulating a swarm of ASVs, ASVLite takes advantage of multiple CPU cores, when available, by multi-threading the computation for each ASV on parallel threads.
+ASVLite has been implemented with a clear and simple programming interface written in the C programming language, making it easy to integrate with any existing or future software.
+Refer to the section [Using ASVLite as a software library](#Using ASVLite as a software library) for details of the programming interface.

 If you are using this simulator for your research, then please cite: [ASVLite: a high-performance simulator for autonomous surface vehicles](https://arxiv.org/abs/2003.04599).